- Analyze 1BKR on the website.

 Analyze all-atom contacts and geometry

-This initiates calculation of the set of analyses requested and the spinning-SOD entertains.
+The Suggested Tools pane now includes the "Analyze all-atom contacts and geometry" tool as you are now working on a coordinate file with hydrogens.
+Select this tool, and then "Run..." with the default settings.
+NOTE: If your file is extraordinarily large, the default option "Create html version of multichart" is turned off.
+The run initiates calculation of the set of analyses requested.
 However, note that analysis steps are checked off as they are completed and some present links to results immediately viewable.
 So, if you tire of spinning-SOD, you can look at results before all of the requested set is complete.
-Otherwise, you'll see next the "Analyzed all-atom contacts and geometry for 1bkrH.pdb" report.
+Otherwise, you'll see next the "Analysis output: all-atom contacts and geometry for 1bkrFH.pdb" report.
 From this page you can see the summary statistics or choose to view any of the requested model quality assessments.
-Discussed below are the items requested for 1bkrH.
+Discussed below are the items requested for 1bkrFH.

 Summary Statistics & Multi-criterion chart